browserengineering/book/book/chrome.md

         # ...
 ```

-Make the background is drawn before any other part of the chrome.
-I
+Make sure the background is drawn before any other part of the chrome.
-also added a line at the bottom of the chrome to separate it from the
+I also added a line at the bottom of the chrome to separate it from
-page.
-Note how I also changed `DrawRect` to pass a `Rect` instead of
+the page.
+Note how I also changed `DrawRect` to pass a `Rect` instead
-the four corners; this requires a change to `BlockLayout`:
+of the four corners; this requires a change to `BlockLayout`:

 ``` {.python}
 class BlockLayout: